Isabel Sanford: Career

 After The Jeffersons cancellation in 1985, Sanford continued her career with guest-starring roles in television and film.
 In January 1987, she starred in her own sitcom, Isabel's Honeymoon Hotel, which aired five days a week in syndication.
 The series was created to showcase Sanford's comedic skills, but it failed to attract an audience and was quickly cancelled.
 In the 1990s, Sanford mainly appeared in television guest appearances and cameo appearances in movies.
 She appeared on Dream On, Living Single, Hangin' with Mr. Cooper, In the House, Lois & Clark: The New Adventures of Superman, The Steve Harvey Show, and Hearts Are Wild.
 In 1996, she played a supporting role in the action movie Original Gangstas, starring blaxploitation film stars Fred Williamson, Pam Grier, Jim Brown, and Richard Roundtree.
+Isabel Sanford appeared in Kojak Season 1 Episode 14 "Die Before They Wake" in 1974.

 Sanford later reprised her role as Louise Jefferson in a touring company of The Real Live Jeffersons stage show in the mid-1990s alongside Sherman Hemsley.
-Hemsley and she also made a cameo appearance in the film Sprung, and guest-starred in The Parkers, Mafia!, and two episodes of The Fresh Prince of Bel-Air.
+She and Hemsley also made a cameo appearance in the film Sprung, and guest-starred in The Parkers, Mafia!, and two episodes of The Fresh Prince of Bel-Air.
 The two also appeared in a series of advertisements for Denny's and Old Navy.
 In January 2004, Sanford received a star on the Hollywood Walk of Fame for her contribution to the television industry.
 She made her final television appearance the following month as an animated version of herself in The Simpsons episode "Milhouse Doesn't Live Here Anymore."